Jayant1408/3D_Object_Detection_With_LiDAR_Data/Mid_Term_project_final_writup.md

 $$

-as well to the right of the Waymo vehicle taking a right turn (in red).
+as well to the right of the Ego Vehicle taking a right turn (in red).

 <img src="Mid_term_project_figures/Jayant_Kumar_Front_Right_View_Car_On_Right_Controlled-Intersection_Image_3.png" width="100%" height="100%">